xames3/smart/docs/source/index.rst

     -- Richard Feynman

 And I absolutely fell in love with this idea.
-Soon I realised you really cannot call yourself an SME (`Subject-matter expert`_) until you can teach it to those who likely know nothing about it (or very little), and are willing to entertain questions from people learning at that initial frame of reference.
+Soon I realised you really can't call yourself an SME (`Subject-matter expert`_) until you can teach it to those who likely know nothing about it (or very little), and are willing to entertain questions from people learning at that initial frame of reference.
 Thus began my journey into teaching.
 Although my approach or my teaching philosophy to put it simply has evolved over the past few years, adapting to